ThomasNewton03/SH09-Team-Project/README.md

 E.g.:
 Debug.Log(msg);

-## Usage
-The application works similar to other AR games such as Pokémon Go, see screenshots below for the games usage. screenshots here:

 ## Roadmap

 The project code freeze takes place on the 15th of March, from this point onwards the code is no longer required to be maintained or actively developed by the original team, however measure will be in place to ensure a stable app is released.